Metassassin/metassassin.github.io/_posts/2024-09-20-pctf-giraffenotes.md

 ## Introduction

-Giraffe notes was an easy challenge for Patriot CTF 2024, but I thought it was a solid puzzle to warmup on.
-My team performed really well, but these are the challenges that I worked on alone when I had some time.
+Giraffe notes was an easy beginner challenge for Patriot CTF 2024, but I thought it was a solid puzzle to warmup on.
+The team performed really well, and this was a challenge that I worked on alone when I had some time.
 I don't usually do web, but I read the challenge file and realized it would be pretty quick to complete.

 Here is the challenge description:
 {% include figure.liquid path="assets/img/WEB - Giraffe Notes.png" class="img-fluid rounded z-depth-1" zoomable=false %}